brettdavies/AiAiO/Documentation/tasks/slice4.md

 1. **Step 1**: `feature/slice4-task4.1-video-ui`.
 2. **Step 2**: In `/App/Video/Views/VideoUploadView.swift`:
-   - Button(s) for “Select from library” or “Record new video.”
+   - Button(s) for "Select from library" or "Record new video."
-   - Use Swift’s native APIs or a small SwiftPM library if needed (still no `package.json`).
+   - Use Swift's native APIs or a small SwiftPM library if needed (still no `package.json`).
 3. **Step 3**: Preview with mock data.
 4. **Step 4**: Merge after local testing.